thomaskf/Hal-Has2/README.md

 ### To compile static files (for Linux only)

-In order to compile a static file, use the option `-DFLAGS=static`
+Use the option `-DFLAGS=static` to compile static files.

 For example, to compile static files HAL2 and HAS2: